CBI is being used to strangulate opposition, says Kanhaiya Kumar | Politics

 The CBI was being used to strangulate the opposition, the Congress leader said.

-On Friday, the central agency raided Delhi deputy Chief Minister Manish Sisodia's residence and 30 other locations over allegations of corruption in the implementation of the Delhi excise policy.
+On Friday, the central agency raided Delhi deputy Chief Minister Manish Sisodia's residence and 30 other locations over allegations of corruption in the implementation of the Delhi excise policy Paying tributes to Rajiv Gandhi for strengthening the Panchayati Raj through decentralization of power, Kumar said today centralization of power is taking place.
+Efforts are being made to erase the history of the contribution of many people to nation-building, hence it becomes more important to remember our history and how we got Independence, he said.

+Rajiv Gandhi, as prime minister, dared to criticize his own government when he said that a rupee sent from Delhi dwindles down to just a few paise when it reaches the intended beneficiary, Kumar said.

+Union minister Nitin Gadkari did not criticize his government but only said he wanted to leave politics and now he was being made to leave politics, the Congress leader quipped, in an apparent reference to Gadkari being dropped from his party's Parliamentary board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)